LuBeifang/PA-HP/README.md

 This GitHub repository contains all the custom scripts and shell commands used in our paper,

-**Global Characterizations of Hypothetical Proteins Reveal Function Modules and Virulence Factors in Pseudomonas aeruginosa**
+**Pan-genome Wide Functional Characterization of Hypothetical Proteins Reveals Module-specific Evolution Patterns in Pseudomonas aeruginosa**

 ## Graphic abstract
 ![abstract](abstract/annotation.png)

 ## Data available
-All raw sequence files are uploaded to NCBI (GEO:[GSE256222](https:)).
+Our HP functional annotation data is available via a GUI (https://jiadhuang0417.shinyapps.io/PA_HP/) All raw sequence files are uploaded to NCBI (GEO:[GSE256222](https:)).

 Processed files are uploaded to [Zenodo]().